MauKMu/homework-1-noisy-planets-MauKMu/README.md

 - However, instead of traditional biomes (e.g. Minecraft), I wanted to do something slightly different.
 My initial idea was to have an "urban biome", where buildings would appear of instead of natural geographic features.
 The ideas was that the natural and urban biomes would "fight" each other.
   - I had some difficulty of making these buildings look like real buildings.
 Eventually, a TA suggested that I should scrap the idea and work on another biome.
 The partial implementation of this is available under the "Urban Planet" shader.
   - Instead, I implemented a "lava" biome, which still "fights" with the hill-like natural biome.
+  - This shader is implemented in "Plumous Planet" (the reason for this name should become clear soon).
 - For a given vertex `v` in the vertex shader, I compute a time-dependent Worley noise value based on `v`'s position.
 This is scaled and becomes `f`, the biome factor.
 - The biomes are approximately determined by `f` (with default settings) as follows:
   - `f < 0.33`: lava biome